Nodulaire/SCA-DPA/README.md

 ### How it work
 In modern cryptography, the deciphering process is binary.
 You have the good decryption key or not.
-There isn't a friendly message to tell you 'Hey you are on the right  way!
+There isn't a friendly message to tell you, 'Hey you are on the right  way!
 Keep going!'.

-Side channel attacks search for **physics behavior** of the cryptographic process.
+Side channel attacks search for **physics behaviours** of the cryptographic process.
 There is a lot of them (and more to discover):
 - Magnetic field analysis
 - Sound leaks